-Here’s my latest addition to the many shampoos that I’ve made.
-This one is easy to make, it’s a DIY clarifying shampoo is scented with lavender, rosemary, and mint.
+Here’s the latest addition to the many shampoos that I’ve made.
+This one is easy to make, it’s a DIY clarifying shampoo scented with lavender, rosemary, and mint.
 It’s a great starter shampoo that’s made without using baking soda and is suitable for all hair types.

 A clarifying shampoo is like a deep clean.
 It will remove any product build-up that you may have in your hair.
 Hairspray, heat protector spray, hair mousse, and even chlorine will slip right off.

 If you don’t remove this build-up, you will find that your hair won’t style well.
 You will also notice it become limp, dull, and lifeless after a while.
 Your scalp can even get itchy or sore and become flaky.
 Yuck!

-This homemade shampoo is designed to prevent all of that from happening to your hair.
+This homemade clarifying shampoo is designed to prevent all of that from happening to your hair.

 As this is a clarifying shampoo, I’m using a high amount of surfactants.
 Don’t be concerned, as they’re all accepted in natural skincare.